wrike/callisto-chart/README.md

 ### How to run as helm release

-1. To install a chart with the release name callisto:
+1. To install the chart with the release name callisto:

 `kubectl create ns callisto && helm install callisto .`

-2. To uninstall a release and clean up all related stuff:
+2. To uninstall the release and clean up all related stuff:

 `helm delete --no-hooks callisto && kubectl delete ns callisto`